eloj/lzw-eddy/README.md

 encode newer strings, and because the string table is larger, the dictionary doesn't adapt as fast as it would if it was smaller.
 This combination means that a larger table can result in worse compression ratio.

-The encoder could theoretically be improved to flush the existing string table if few long matches are made over some window, but no such adaptability is present.
+The encoder could theoretically be improved to flush or prune the existing string table if few long matches are made over some window, but no such adaptability is present.

 ## CLI compressor